sid-sr/Q-Snake/README.md

 • A website that visualises the Q-learning RL algorithm and shows how an AI agent can learn to play Snake using it. <br>
 • Built using [create-react-app](https://github.com/facebook/create-react-app) and uses no reinforcement learning libraries/environments. <br>
-• Uses a simplified state representation to ensure learning is fast, this converts it into more of a planning problem than RL, but the goal was just to visualise the RL algorithm within a reasonable training duration.
+• Uses a simplified state representation and reward space to ensure learning is fast, this converts it into more of a planning problem than RL, but the goal was just to visualise the RL algorithm within a reasonable training duration.
 </td>
 </tr>
 </table>